thelamer/selkies-stash/README.md

 # Running

-This Python example is bare bones along with the client, it expects that you have a way to capture the screen you are capturing from, but after building the module you can just run:
+This Python example is bare bones along with the client, it expects that you have a way to control the screen you are capturing from, but after building the module you can just run:

 ```
 python3 screen_cap_example.py